Sekai219/Surface-Dial-settings/README.md

 ## Compiler

-If you need to compile the script yourself, ensure that [AutoHotkey](https://www.autohotkey.com/) is installed on your system, and follow these steps:
+If you need to compile the script yourself, focus on [AutoHotkey](https://www.autohotkey.com/)

-1. Save the script as a `.ahk` file.
-2. Use the AutoHotkey compiler to compile the script into an `.exe` file.

 ## Notes